virt-s1/rhel-edge/README.md

 1. [Shellcheck](https://www.shellcheck.net/): running as Github Action
 2. [Yaml lint](https://yamllint.readthedocs.io/en/stable/): running as Github Action
 3. Virt and bare metal tests: running on Jenkins

+### Daily job to build and host OSTree Repository

+RHEL for Edge has a daily job to build container image and run it on PSI ocp-c1.

 ## RHEL-Edge Test Scenarios